 Barry Mountains (Upper Buckland and Buffalo Valleys)

-- Australian Alps Walking Track (from Mt Speculation to the Great Alpine Road)
+Australian Alps Walking Track, North from Harry Shepherds Track to the Great Alpine Road, is closed.

 Parks Victoria asks all visitors to respect this decision and not enter areas listed as closed.